 The authors concluded that treatment improved both function and pain for up to 6 weeks.
 The American College of Physicians suggest that those with lower pain in the back use a variety of non-pharmacological treatments, including back adjustment.
 Scientists usually agree that more research studies are needed to determine the ideal length and frequency of chiropractic sessions and to identify what injuries might benefit from specific treatments.

 An individual might experience side effects of back adjustment, including: There have been periodic reports of long-lasting danger associated with chiropractic care.
 The National Center for Complementary and Integrative Health reports that serious complications might consist of getting worse pain and cauda equina syndrome, which involves nerve damage in the lower back cord.

 The World Health Organization (WHO) state that it is risky for individuals with particular health conditions to undergo chiropractic adjustment.
 These conditions consist of: bone disease and infectionsbroken bonesinflamed joints, such as in cases of rheumatoid arthritissome blood circulation problemsinfections of the anxious systemAn aspiring chiropractic practitioner should spend countless hours studying before getting a license – What exactly does a chiropractor do?.

 Chiropractic care is drug-free and non-invasive, and it might deal with some musculoskeletal issues – What exactly does a chiropractor do?.
-While this type of alternative medication might not benefit everyone, it is usually thought about safe for many people.
+While this kind of alternative medication might not benefit everyone, it is usually thought about safe for many people.